-- 2 tablespoons golden caster sugar (notes)
+- 2 tablespoons caster (superfine) sugar (notes)

-- 1/2 teaspoon cinnamon
+- 1/2 teaspoon ground cinnamon

 - 1/4 teaspoon allspice

-- pinch of ground cardamom
+- pinch of ground nutmeg

 - pinch of ground ginger

-- 1/2 teaspoon moscavado or dark brown sugar
+- 1/2 teaspoon dark brown sugar

 - Preheat oven to 180C / 350F / 160C fan forced.
-Line a cookie tray with baking paper.
+Line two cookie trays with baking paper.

-- Bake for around 20-25 minutes until just starting to turn golden on the edges.
+- Bake for around 15 minutes until just starting to turn golden on the edges.